 As with all technology-driven sectors, the future is difficult to predict.
-However, this paper takes the views of a recognised group of experts from a wide range of fields related to the geospatial world, together with valuable contributions from the National Mapping and Cadastral Authorities (NMCAs) and attempts to offer some vision of how this is likely to develop over the next five to ten years.
-Based on contributions received, trends have been broken down into broad themes covering major aspects of the geospatial world.
-They are as follows: technology trends, including the future direction of data creation, maintenance and management; legal and policy developments; skills requirements and training mechanisms; the role of the private and volunteered geographic information sectors; and the future role of governments in geospatial data provision and management.
+However, this paper takes the views of a recognised group of experts from a wide range of fields related to the geospatial world, together with valuable contributions from the national mapping and cadastral authorities (NMCAs) and attempts to offer some vision of how this is likely to develop over the next five to ten years.

+Based on the contributions received, trends have been broken down into broad themes covering major aspects of the geospatial world.
+They are as follows: trends in technology and the future direction of data creation, maintenance and management; legal and policy developments; skills requirements and training mechanisms; the role of the private and non-governmental sectors; and the future role of governments in geospatial data provision and management.